Jono Carroll

-Jonathan Beresford (born 12 April 1992), better known as Jono Carroll, is an Irish professional boxer who challenged for the IBF junior-lightweight title in 2019.
+Jonathan Beresford (born 12 April 1992), better known as Jono Carroll, is an Irish professional boxer who has held the IBO super-featherweight title since March 2026.
+He also challenged for the IBF junior-lightweight title in 2019 and the interim WBA super-featherweight title in 2024.

 Professional career

 Carroll began his pro career while in Australia in 2012.
 After building a 2–0 record he returned home to Dublin where he began fighting under Paschal "Packie" Collins, out of Celtic Warrior Gym, Blanchardstown.

 Irish debut

 Carroll made his Irish professional debut in November 2014, when he faced Declan Geraghty at the 3Arena.
 On the undercard of Matthew Macklin vs. Jorge Sebastian Heiland, promoter Eddie Hearn confirmed that the winner would earn a slot at the following month's Prizefighter tournament in London.
 Carroll and Geraghty went on to produce 'Fight of the Night', in a bout which ended in the fourth round when Geraghty was disqualified for persistent use of the head, that same fight would go on to win Irish fight of the year.